-Benefit (The Amount Payable by the Plan based on Eligible Covered Health Services1 Expenses) Non-Network Network Diabetes Services Depending upon where the Depending upon where the Diabetes Self-Management and Training/ Diabetic Covered Health Service is Covered Health Service is Eye Examinations/Foot Care provided, Benefits for provided, Benefits for diabetes diabetes self-management self-management and and training/diabetic eye training/diabetic eve examinations/foot care will examinations/foot care will be be paid the same as those paid the same as those stated stated under each Covered under each Covered Health Health Service category in Service category in this section. this section.
+Benefit (The Amount Payable by the Plan based on Eligible Covered Health Services1 Expenses) Network Non-Network Diabetes Services Depending upon where the Depending upon where the Covered Health Service is Diabetes Self-Management and Training/ Diabetic Covered Health Service is Eye Examinations/Foot Care provided, Benefits for provided, Benefits for diabetes diabetes self-management self-management and and training/diabetic eye training/diabetic eye examinations/foot care will examinations/foot care will be be paid the same as those paid the same as those stated stated under each Covered under each Covered Health Health Service category in Service category in this section. this section.
 Benefits for diabetes Diabetes Self-Management Items Benefits for diabetes equipment equipment will be the same Diabetes equipment. will be the same as those stated as those stated under under Durable Medical Durable Medical Equipment Equipment in this section. in this section.
-Durable Medical Equipment (DME), Orthotics and Supplies 90% after you meet the Annual 70% after you meet the Insulin pump Annual Deductible Deductible See Durable Medical Equipment in Additional Coverage Details, for limits.
+Durable Medical Equipment (DME), Orthotics and Supplies 70% after you meet the 90% after you meet the Annual Insulin pump Deductible Annual Deductible See Durable Medical Equipment in Additional Coverage Details, for limits.
 Emergency Health Services - Outpatient If you are admitted as an inpatient to a Hospital directly from the emergency room, you will not have to pay this Coinsurance and/or Deductible.
 The Benefits for an Inpatient Stay in a Hospital will apply instead.
 90% after you meet the Annual Same as Network Deductible Eligible Expenses for Emergency Health Services provided by a non-Network provider will be determined as described in the Eligible Expenses will be determined as described in the Eligible Expenses Section of How the Consumer Choice Plan Works.
-Depending upon where the Covered Health Service is Gender Dysphoria provided, Benefits will be the same as those stated under each Covered Health Service category in the Schedule of Benefits.
-Hearing Aids Non-Network Benefits are 90% after you meet the Annual Benefits are limited to \$750 per 36 Deductible months. not available No maximum for children up to age 18.
+Gender Dysphoria Depending upon where the Covered Health Service is provided, Benefits will be the same as those stated under each Covered Health Service category in the Schedule of Benefits.
+Hearing Aids 90% after you meet the Annual Non-Network Benefits are Benefits are limited to \$750 per 36 Deductible not available months.
+No maximum for children up to age 18.